empty baby nursery after a stillbirth

 And please let me know of any other resources, book lists, groups, etc. and I’ll add them to the list.

-Listen, your odds of having a stillbirth lie somewhere between unintentionally poisoning yourself and being be eaten by a shark (I’m serious), so this isn’t something that needs to be at the forefront of your mind.
+Listen, your odds of having a stillbirth lie somewhere between unintentionally poisoning yourself and being eaten by a shark (I’m serious), so this isn’t something that needs to be at the forefront of your mind.
 But we do need to be more aware of stillbirth (all of us) because it makes us better at helping, listening and empathizing with people going through one.

 If you’re reading this because someone you know lost a baby, one of the best things you can do is simply be there.
-Suffering a loss like this is not only devastating, but it can be really isolating too.
+Suffering a loss like this is not only devastating, but it can be really isolating, too.
 No one wants to say the wrong thing or ‘intrude’, but for the people suffering the loss, that kind of abandonment just makes their journey that much harder.
 Listen to them closely (none of their feelings are wrong), try not to fix it (because you can’t) and follow their lead.
 Here’s what one of my readers told me:

 “I would say the best way to approach someone, is to simply do just that.
 Approach me.
 Cards have been nice, Facebook, text message, a phone call (a little harder cause you actually have to talk back,) a simple hug and “I don’t know what to say”.
 I cannot stand when people just ignore what happened.
 It happened, it totally sucks, but don’t ignore me.
 Don’t be “afraid” I don’t have a disease and I won’t bite.
 If you make me cry, well, I will.
 If you cry, well, you will.
 The hardest is when people just stare and don’t say a thing.”